top of page

 The design overall is authentic, unfussy and devoid of technical wizardry.
 This place focuses on the historic buildings and the people delivering the message.
 There is no hard sell here either.

 Our visit was so engaging that we’ve shared our experience widely and continue to seek out different releases back home.
-With so much to offer, a return visit is already on the horizon.
+With so much to offer, a return visit is already planned, as is a trip to the Buffalo Trace London Tasting Room.

 Proof that free can indeed be fabulous.